dsheiko/asynccss/README.md

 asyncCss( [ path, .. ], options? );

 options:
- {Boolean} [debug="false"] - is verbose mode?
- {String} [ns="css_cache_"] - namespace per asyncCss call.
-If you reuse asyncCss later in your JavaScript, supply a different ns.
-That will prevent the garbage collector from cleaning up items cached in a previoud call.
+ {Boolean} [debug="false"] - is verbose mode? (tells what it does in the console log) {String} [ns="css_cache_"] - namespace per asyncCss call.
+If you reuse asyncCss later in your JavaScript, supply a different `ns`.
+That will prevent the garbage collector from cleaning up items cached in a previous call.
 ```

 ## Example